acy1/implementations/README.md

 * Have a rigorous test suite for each implementation.
 * Learn a lot.

 As things currently stand, many of the implemenations in the "inprogress" folder are morally correct; however, they are lacking comments and a test suite.
 I hope to move these to the "complete" folder after adding comments, cleaning up the code, and adding appropriate tests.
+Since I was initially trying to get through as many of these as possible (notably before making this repo), I suspect that the cleaning up phase may be more work than the original coding phase.